milankamilya/apns/README.md

 How to send push notification in iPhone, iPad ( iOS devices ) from APNS using App Key

 # Prerequisites
 Hey Devs, hope you know about Push Notifications (PN) already.
-If you like to know please use this link how to setup push notification in your Apple Developer and how to incorporate it in your iOS Xcode project.
+If you like to know please use this link (how to setup push notification in your Apple Developer)[https://developer.apple.com/documentation/usernotifications] and (how to incorporate it in your iOS Xcode project)[https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns].

 To send PN to iOS devices, we need a Certificate ( p12 ) or App Key ( p8 ).
 Using certificate comes liability of yearly maintenance.
 You need to update certificate each year as it expires.
 Using App Key is latest Procedure.
 [How to generate App Key](https://help.apple.com/developer-account/#/devcdfbb56a3).